 Allow the furnace to run approximately 10 minutes.
 Then inspect the main burner and pilot flames.
-See Figure 24.
+See Figure 34.

-Check for the following (Figure 24):
+Check for the following (Figure 34):

 - Stable and blue flames.
-Dust may cause orange tips or wisps of yellow, but flames MUST NOT have solid, yellow tips. - · Flames extending directly from burner into heat exchanger. - Flames do NOT touch sides of heat exchanger
+Dust may cause orange tips or wisps of yellow, but flames MUST NOT have solid, yellow tips. - Flames extending directly from burner into heat exchanger. - · Flames do NOT touch sides of heat exchanger

-If any problems with main burner flames are noted, it may be necessary to adjust manifold gas pressure, or check for drafts.
+If any problems with main burner flames are noted, it may be necessary to adjust gas pressures or check for drafts.